Telion/HelloWorldVST/README.md

 # HelloWorldVST
-A "Hello World" VST template project.
+A "Hello World" template project for creating a virtual instrument in VST format.
+The official Steinberg VST SDK is included.